 Domesticated animals can’t talk and rely on us humans to help them out.

 They were a delight to have but itty bitty kitty was delicate and sick.
-I had to force a syringe of medicine twice a day and he hated it but never clawed me.
+I had to force a syringe of medicine down his throat twice a day and he hated it but never clawed me.
 Griffin got 5 pills in his dog food bowl twice a day.
-The lump just ate it up with his food.
+The lump just ate it up with his food and never noticed a thing.

 Rosebud kitty was teetering on the edge.
 I loved him, gave him lots of attention and carried him around a lot!
 All he did was purr.
 Then I noticed more bones appearing.
 He stopped eating and I tried to hand-feed cooked chicken and got nothing.
 I panicked and took him to the vet on Saturday January the 5th, 2019.
 He had lost a pound.
 They gave him an under-the-skin IV and an appetite stimulant.
 It was awesome back at home the rest of Saturday.